Glossary of Hammock Related Terms

 This is when the hammock occupant lays straight down the middle of an end-gathered hammock, causing their feet and head to be much higher than their butt.
 Most hammock occupants find this to be uncomfortable.

-A derogatory term used by some bear pancakes ground-dwellers refer to a hammock and its occupant.
+A derogatory term used by some bear pancakes ground-dwellers refers to a hammock and its occupant.

 A typical stuff sack with a small hole on the end opposite the normal drawstring opening (often a buttonhole).
 The hole allows a hammock or quilt suspension cord to exit the bag such that the bag can be left in place when the contents are deployed.
 It is functionally different than a double-closure stuff sack in that there is never any doubt which end of the sack is which, and it allows easier stuffing of the sack since there is no second drawstring to fasten.
 The concept is named after one of the early members of HF.